mgcaret/of816/docs/forth_dictionary.md

 ## :NONAME

-_( -- colon-sys )_ create an anonymous colon definition and enter compiling state the xt of the anonymous definition is left on the stack after ;
+_( -- colon-sys )_ Create an anonymous colon definition and enter compiling state.
+The xt of the anonymous definition is left on the stack after ;.

 ## :TEMP

-_( -- colon-sys )_ create a temporary anonymous colon definition and enter compiling state the temporary definition is executed immediately after ;
+_( -- colon-sys )_ Create a temporary anonymous colon definition and enter compiling state.
+The temporary definition is executed immediately after ;

 ## ;